T

 PaceStandard

-This 5-day itinerary for Split offers a balanced exploration of its rich history, beautiful beaches, and delicious cuisine.
-You'll delve into the ancient Diocletian's Palace, enjoy panoramic views from Marjan Hill, escape to the stunning Zlatni Rat beach on Brač, explore the historic Klis Fortress, and savor local flavors at traditional konobas and modern eateries.
-The pace is designed for couples seeking a mix of sightseeing and relaxation, with mid-range budget considerations.
+This 5-day itinerary for Split offers a balanced exploration of its rich history, beautiful coastline, and vibrant culinary scene.
+You'll wander through the ancient Diocletian's Palace, escape to the glamorous island of Hvar, enjoy panoramic views from Marjan Hill, relax on Bačvice beach, and explore Roman ruins at Salona.
+The itinerary is designed for couples seeking a mid-tier budget and a relaxed yet engaging pace, with opportunities to savor local food and wine.

 Day 1 · Split